 What are the differences between NAWRB and other associations?

-NAWRB is the only housing economy trade association exclusively representing women-owned businesses.
+NAWRB is the only housing economy trade association exclusively representing professional women and women-owned businesses.
 Other groups focus on specific minorities, individual women, or allow general memberships.
-NAWRB maintains strict limits on its membership base because we adhere to federal policy on utilizing women-owned businesses.
+NAWRB maintains a focus for its membership base for all women in the real estate industry.
 Diverse employee demographics of a given business are a positive indicator a business's commitment to women and minorities and is in itself a noble goal that NAWRB supports.
-However, to qualify for set-asides or be certified, a company must be women-owned and operated, so, NAWRB member businesses must meet that criteria.
+However, to qualify for set-asides or be certified, a company must be women-owned and operated.
+Therefore, NAWRB's certified businesses must meet that criteria.

 Do you assign listings?

 To date, NAWRB does not assign listings directly to its members.
 However, NAWRB works in conjunction with major outsourcers and other REO and short sale businesses to provide no-cost referrals to our members.
-In the first eight months of 2011, NAWRB provided over 600 such referrals to our member businesses.
 Our referral system takes several different forms each dependent on the needs of asset management firms; however, members always receive notification when their contact information was provided to a firm looking to list and REO or short sale with a women-owned firm in their market area.